 The laundry room is another room where modern appliances are more attractive and useful.
 Front-loading washing machines are much easier to load, and especially to unload, than the older top-loading variety.
 They can also be stacked with a dryer, freeing up space in the laundry room for storage, ironing and clothes mending.
 To top it all off, front-loaders are also much more water efficient than older models.

-If you’re looking to design a new log home, complete with appliances that are both attractive and convenient, please contact Real Log Homes today or fill out the form below for more information!
+If you’re looking to design a new log home, complete with appliances that are both attractive and convenient, please call Real Log Homes today or fill out the form below for more information!